SRombauts/UEPlasticPlugin/README.md

 #### Known issues:
 - Error messages with accents are not correcly handled/displayed (for instance connection error in French)
-- the Editor does not show deleted files: no way to check them in
 - the Editor does not show missing files: no way to revert/restore them
 - the Editor does not show folder status and is not able to manage them
 * the Editor does not handle visual diff for renamed/moved assets